VirtusLab/scala-cli/website/docs/reference/scala-command/runner-specification.md

 Scala CLI parses its command-line arguments in order to be compatible with shebang scripts.

 Normally, inputs and scala-cli options can be mixed.
-Program have to be specified after `--`
+And program arguments have to be specified after `--`.

 ```sh
 scala-cli [command] [scala_cli_options | input]... -- [program_arguments]...